classicalBit/MKV-Stream-Mapper/README.md

-# ffmpeg_stream_sorter
+# FFmpegStreamFixer

-ffmpeg_stream_sorter is a Python script designed to manipulate MKV video files, focusing on reordering audio and subtitle streams based on user-defined priorities, optionally adding subtitles, converting audio codecs, and organizing completed files.
+FFmpegStreamFixer is a Python script designed to manipulate MKV video files, focusing on:

-You got one or multiple Anime MKV files or other MKV files and want to quickly rename them, sort audio and/or subtitle streams and change default flags of these files?
-You maybe want to add an SRT file simultaniously?
-And on top of that convert specific audio stream codecs and define their bitrate?
-Then this code might help.
+reordering audio and subtitle streams based on user-defined priorities (language and codec type)

+optionally adding subrip subtitles

+converting audio codecs and optionally add them

+organizing completed files

+It can do all of that in one run.

 ![Example - Audio streams got renamed and resorted](example_audio_streams.png)
 ![Example - Subtitle streams got renamed and resorted, SRT was added and Forced Subs got deleted](example_subtitle_streams.png)